cmk/down-the-wabbit-hole/2-handle-pattern.md

   , listModelVersions :: ModelName ->
                          IO (Either SourceError [ModelVersion]) }
 ```
 Note:
-- -- ^ Load a model file onto the local file system.
-If no version is provided get the latest version.
-- Save a model file, bumping the latest version.
-List all available versions for a given model.
-newtype ModelFile = ModelFile { unModelFile :: FilePath }
+This is a handle that represents a model location, either on the local filesystem, S3, a database,etc.
+We have 3 functions.
 We use TFS at work to serve a wide variety of models.
 TFS expects a model to consist of a directory w/ subdirs for each version.
 So we tend to use this format everywhere.

-the purpose of this handle is to broker safe access to the underlying dir. by safe i mean that it maintains certain properties (ie if a model has n versions and you call saveModel it will now have n+1 versions)

-How is this sim/diff from a type class?
+This handle needs to do 2 things behind the scenes:
+- manage scare resources efficiently
+- ensure version integrity

-# Parametrized Handles
+# Polymorphic Handles

 ```haskell
 module Policy.Model.Types where